rayshift/translatefgo/README.md

 If the text is too fast or slow, you can change text speed in the [game settings](https://i.imgur.com/UhmoZI9.png).
 (Top = text speed, bottom = scroll speed)

-Currently, English is supported for Fuyuki to LB2 (including events older than 2 years), an English machine translation is available for LB3, Gudaguda 4, Requiem, and Summer 4 (Las Vegas).
+Currently, English is supported for Fuyuki to LB2 (including events older than 2 years), an English machine translation is available for LB3, Gudaguda 4, Requiem, Summer 4 (Las Vegas), and Summer 5 (Servant Summer Camp!).
 A manual translation is available for Ooku.

 A Spanish translation for Fuyuki through to London is also available through this app.
 Please see https://proyectograndorder.es/ for more information.